gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 ### Common Collector Amplifier

+#### Basic Common Collector Amplifier

-The BJT _common-collector_ amplifier shown below is one of the three basic single-stage BJT amplifier topologies.
-The common collector amplifier topology is also known as a _emitter follower amplifier_.
+The BJT _common-collector_ amplifier is one of the three basic single-stage BJT amplifier topologies.
+The common collector amplifier topology is also known as a _emitter follower amplifier_ or _voltage follower_.
+It has a high input-impedance, a low output-impedance, and has a non-inverting gain of around 1.
+It does NOT produce much voltage gain, but is able to provide current gain, and therefore overall power gain.
+Because of it's "buffering" capabilities it is often used between high-impedance inputs and low-impedance outputs[^bib-libretexts-common-collector-amplifier].

-{{% figure src="basic-common-collector-bjt-amplifier-schematic.png" width="400px" caption="The basic schematic of a common-collector BJT amplifier." %}}
+{{% figure src="common-collector-bjt-amplifier-basic-schematic.png" width="400px" caption="The basic schematic of a common-collector BJT amplifier." %}}

 The output voltage is almost equal to the input voltage, except for an approximately `\(0.7V\)` diode drop across the base-emitter junction.
 This means that the amplifier has a voltage gain of almost unity (1), or `\(0dB\)`.